The Apostles' Creed

 I believe in the Holy Spirit, the holy catholic church,

-Gnostics believed that the deep or important teachings of God where only for a select few [namely them].
-This meant that "common" people could not find or understand the truth apart from special people who could show it [or reveal it] to them.
-The Creed reflected the teachings of Scripture that God, by His Spirit, imparts His gospel to everyone.
-[With this also comes the belief that the gospel was/is to be preached to the entire world].
+Gnostics believed that the deep or important teachings of God where only for a select few (namely them).
+This meant that "common" people could not find or understand the truth apart from special people who could show it (or reveal it) to them.
+The Creed reflected the teachings of Scripture that God, by His Spirit, imparts His gospel to everyone who will believe (Jew, Gentile, rich, poor, weak, strong, male, female, etc.).
+With this comes the understanding that the gospel is to be preached to the entire world.
 The word "catholic," that is used here, is merely an old word meaning "universal".
-The Creed's claim to the church being universal directly assaulted the Gnostic belief that these teachings were for a select few.
+The Creed's claim, of the church being universal, directly assaulted the Gnostic belief that deep spiritual teachings were only for a select few.

 the communion of saints,